 Action # Title Description Total Funds Contributing 3.1 Targeted English Language Learner (ELL) support Targeted Tier 1 and 2 support of English Language Learners (ELL) through a systemic program spanning across both schools.
-Professional development with ELD Consultant to support in the analysis of student proficiency levels and the development of designated and integrated instruction support that include Guided Language Acquisition and Design (GLAD) strategies, differentiation, and small group intervention. \$75,000.00 Yes 3.2 Expanded Learning Opportunities for Socioeconomically Disadvantaged students Expand extended day learning opportunities to include academic support, enrichment activities, and mentoring with special consideration given to Socioeconomically Disadvantaged students. \$155,701.00 No Yes 3.3 Embedded Universal Design Learning (UDL) strategies Train all teaching staff on and implement UDL strategies across content areas to increase access to curriculum for Students with Disabilities \$434,930.00 No 3.4 Early Intervention Early intervention and targeted supports for at risk students in primary grades including: early team involvement in the SST Process, increased pull out time to target skill deficit, implementation of Zones of Regulation to support socio-emotional readiness and self-regulation in grades K-1, Thinking Skills program provided by San Diego State University Year 3rd Year School Psychology Students, and ongoing collaboration between General Education teachers and Learning Center Team. \$746,886.00 Yes 3.5 Applied Behavioral Analysis (ABA) techniques Train staff on and implement Applied Behavioral Analysis (ABA) techniques to support student inclusion \$10,000.00 No 3.6 Testing accomodations Increase accessibility and comfortability around assessment through direct instruction of testing accommodations used on standardized test and stress reducing actions students can take to minimize anxiety. \$716,817.00 No
+Professional development with ELD Consultant or Reading Intervention/ELD Specialist to support in the analysis of student proficiency levels and the development of designated and integrated instruction support that include Guided Language Acquisition and Design (GLAD) strategies, differentiation, and small group intervention for grades TK-8. \$20,700.00 Yes 3.2 Expanded Learning Opportunities for Socioeconomically Disadvantaged students Expand extended day learning opportunities to include academic support, enrichment activities, and mentoring with special consideration given to Socioeconomically Disadvantaged students. \$111,588.00 No Yes 3.3 Embedded Universal Design Learning (UDL) strategies Train all teaching staff on and implement UDL strategies across content areas to increase access to curriculum for Students with Disabilities \$1,344,595.00 No 3.4 Early Intervention Early intervention and targeted supports for at risk students in primary grades including: early team involvement in the SST Process, increased pull out time to target skill deficit, implementation of Zones of Regulation to support socio-emotional readiness and self-regulation in grades K-1, Thinking Skills program provided by San Diego State University Year 3rd Year School Psychology Students, and ongoing collaboration between General Education teachers and Learning Center Team. \$789,786.00 Yes

-Action # Title Description Total Funds Contributing Education Specialist have trained themselves and will continue to directly teach their students and allow them to practice accessing the accommodations available during testing.
-Self-regulation strategies are also regularly incorporated into both high stakes and lower stakes assignments and assessments to familiarize students with the strategies and have awareness of when to use them.
-3.7 Multi-Tier Systems of Support (MTSS) and Response to Intervention (RTI) Develop continuous and consistent MTSS and RTI approaches across the schools.
-Support with appropriate professional development (SELPA recommended). \$153,658.00 No
+Action # Title Description Total Funds Contributing 3.5 Applied Behavioral Analysis (ABA) techniques Train staff on and implement Applied Behavioral Analysis (ABA) techniques to support student inclusion \$10,000.00 No 3.6 Testing accomodations Increase accessibility and comfortability around assessment through direct instruction of testing accommodations used on standardized test and stress reducing actions students can take to minimize anxiety.
+Education Specialist have trained themselves and will continue to directly teach their students and allow them to practice accessing the accommodations available during testing.
+Self-regulation strategies are also regularly incorporated into both high stakes and lower stakes assignments and assessments to familiarize students with the strategies and have awareness of when to use them. \$840,058.00 No 3.7 Multi-Tier Systems of Support (MTSS) Develop continuous and consistent MTSS approaches across the schools.
+Support with appropriate professional development (SELPA recommended) and additional staffing of Reading Interventionist/ELD Specialist TK-8. \$157,137.00 No